Abdur-roheem/machine-learning-zoomcamp-homework/mid-term-project/README.md

 ## **📌 Project Overview**

 This project builds a machine-learning model to predict whether a bank customer will subscribe to a term deposit.
+The model is exposed as a REST API using FastAPI and deployed to the cloud using Docker and Hugging Face Spaces.

 **The pipeline includes:**

 > Data exploration & preprocessing